leikanger/leikanger.github.io/demonstrations.md

     controlling acceleration in 2 directions, the agent is set to catch green entities while avoiding red.
 The agent is initiated at the beginning of the video, with no precursors other than what is described in the listed [articles](./index.md).

+*All is learned* –– every aspect of the blue-dot's control is self-governed.
+Autonomous navigation is made possible by acquired experience from off-policy learning.
+Off-policy learning allows for learning by demonstration, something that would further improve performance.
+Observe the real-time improvement by skipping to the end of the video!

 Note that the WaterWorld environment involves temporal dynamics due to intertial mechanics, best described as `` driving on ice''.
 Results from the WaterWorld environment is directly applilcable to maritime autonomy.